olarewajuakeemope/bc-library-application/README.md

 # bc-library-application
 Final project for Andela bootcamp 20

-This is a Library Application mimmicking a local Library.
+This is a Library Application for a local Library.
+It is built using the following technologies:
+1. Nodejs Express module to handle the application's routing.
+2. Mongoose DB is used to store the application's data.
+3. Material Design Lite (MDL) is used to design the application's interface.

 The application has the following features:

 1. A user can signup
 2. A user can login